 With a commitment to the practice, mindfulness can provide a skill to achieve a more flexible approach to living.
 We can train ourselves to sit non-judgmentally with our feelings and thoughts.
 We all have the capacity for awareness of our own thinking and feeling.
 When we recognize this, we become better at seeing the bigger picture, and also begin to gain wisdom based on understanding the actual nature of our mind and body.
 This is much better than depending solely on our conceptual thinking and conditioning.

-Another way that we can get stuck when we try to rid ourselves, explain or fix an unpleasant emotion is we enter into a wishing ritual.
+Another way that we can get stuck when we try to “fix” unpleasant emotions is by entering into a wishing ritual.
 We start comparing this moment with a moment that we want.
-I am sad and I want to be happy.
-This is what intiates the thinking.
+The thought “I am sad and I want to be happy” can only lead to feelings of disappointment.

 “Pure awareness transcends thinking.
 It allows you to step outside the chattering negative self-talk and your reactive impulses and emotions.
 It allows you to look at the world once again with open eyes.
-And when you do so, a sense of wonder and quiet contentment begins to reappear in your life.”Mindfulness an eight week plan for finding peace in a frantic world.
-Williams, M & Penman, D.
+And when you do so, a sense of wonder and quiet contentment begins to reappear in your life.”Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World by Williams, M & Penman, D.

 Conclusion: On Mindfulness